 Shea Butter is the name given to the fat that is extracted from the Shea trees cultivated in the African continent.

-It happens to be a very nourishing and moisturizing fat with respect to the human skin and is widely used all over the world in beauty and cosmetic products.
+It happens to be a very nourishing and moisturizing fat with respect to human skin and is widely used all over the world in beauty and cosmetic products.

 It happens to be really rich in Vitamin E and protects the skin from damage due to environmental factors.
 It also acts as a lock for the skin and keeps the moisture of the skin within.

-Not only this, but it is also used in many medicinal ointments that require nourishment.
+Not only this but it is also used in many medicinal ointments that require nourishment.

 It has a very smooth consistency, and upon coming into contact with skin, it melts down.
 It helps in its quick absorption.
 It has a kind of smokey smell and looks pale yellow in color.